pingcap/talent-plan/rust/lesson-plan.md

 As you work through the course content, please be on the lookout for things you would improve about the course, and either [submit issues][si] explaining, or [submit pull requests][spr] with improvements.
-(If you are being graded, accepted pull requests count toward extra credit during final evaluation &mdash;
+(If you are being graded, accepted pull requests to this or any other repo used in the course _may_ count toward extra credit during final evaluation &mdash; let your instructor or evaluator know!).
-let your instructor or evaluator know!
-Accepted pull requests to any other project used during this course count as well.
-Note: I have no way to guarantee this is true…).
 This is an opportunity to gain experience contributing to an open-source Rust project.
 Make this a better course for the next person to take it than it was for you.